hivellm/gov/minutes/templates/README_TEMPLATES.md

 ## 🎯 Overview

-This directory contains standardized templates for CMMV-Hive governance minutes.
+This directory contains standardized templates for HiveLLM governance minutes.
 These templates ensure consistency across all voting sessions and provide a complete framework for documenting the governance process.

 ## 📁 Available Templates